keyaedisa/keyaedisa.github.io/content/projects/abs3.md

 The project repo can be found at [abs github](https://github.com/keyaedisa/abs)!

-One of the biggest features now available in abs 3.0 is the option to build to the latest Pure Vanilla Arch Monthly ISO's. abs 3.0 allows you to choose between the typical Vanilla Arch ISO experience (releng) and the option of going for the bare minimal version of Vanilla Arch built with Arch's own baseline profile.
+One of the biggest features now available in abs 3.0 is the option to build the latest Pure Vanilla Arch Monthly ISO's. abs 3.0 allows you to choose between the typical Vanilla Arch ISO experience (releng) and the option of going for the bare minimal version of Vanilla Arch built with Arch's own baseline profile.
 It builds an ISO that has near only